What is Product Development?

 Stage 2: Ideate

-In this stage, the product team is responsible for examining and evaluating all of their customer, coworkers, and partner suggestions.
-The team brainstorms possible solutions and narrows them to the most promising ones.
+In this stage, the product team examines and evaluates their customer, coworkers, and partner suggestions.
+The team brainstorms new product ideas or enhancements and narrows them to the most promising ones.
 The focus should be on taking raw ideas and turning them into tailored solutions that benefit both the customer and the company.

 Stage 3: Plan

-This stage is where you build a product roadmap and establish product value.
+This phase of product development is where you build a product roadmap and establish product value.
 Product teams move into detailed roadmap planning under the direction of the product manager.
 It involves defining epic, major user stories, and features that fall under each project.
-Remember that your product roadmap differs from your release plan, which describes phases of work, release dates, and dependencies.

 Stage 4: Showcase